 - Liquid escapes from jars, leaving larger head space than recommended – canner heated too quickly, cooled or pressure decreased too quickly, or heat levels were not stable during processing.
 If jars are sealed, the food should be fine to use.
 Freeze jars if you are concerned about safety, making sure that there is enough room in the jar for the liquid to expand.

 - Jars don’t seal.
-Review instructions on the box of canning lids and make sure you are following them.
+Review the instructions on the box of canning lids and make sure you are following them.
 Most lids need to be heated in water before placing on jars.

 Do you pressure can your own meats, poultry, and fish?
-Do you have any helpful hints for best results?
+Do you have any helpful hints for the best results?

 For more information, visit the National Center for Home Food Preservation.

 As an Amazon Associate, I earn a commission from qualifying purchases.